dfinke/ImportExcel/README.md

 #### 3/31/2018
 - Updated `Set-Format`
-    * Added parameters to set borders for cells, including top, bottm, left and right
+    * Added parameters to set borders for cells, including top, bottom, left and right
     * Added parameters to set `value` and `formula`

 ```powershell